 Suffice it to say that the first National guitars were designed to amplify sound in much the same way that Thomas Edison accomplished this feat when he invented the no-electricity phonograph.
-In his book, The History and Artistry of National Resonator Instruments, Brozman wrote that “The principle component of these early non-electric phonographs was a pickup head that transmitted sound from the stylus to a small mica disc.
+The History and Artistry of National Resonator Instruments notes that “The principle component of these early non-electric phonographs was a pickup head that transmitted sound from the stylus to a small mica disc.
 The disc acted like a banjo skin or the paper in a kazoo.
 It amplified the sound.”
 The National website has some fascinating photos of the insides that perform this amplification trick; it’s all about the cones: how many?, how mounted?, etc. Also peculiar to resonator guitars is their dynamic range: the difference between the quietest and the loudest sound an instrument can make.
 Unlike electric guitars, resonators allow the player to attack the strings in different ways, thereby producing different levels of amplitude.

 The Triolians, of which Mustard is an example, are single-cone guitars with a polychrome yellow/pea green finish and the prettiest back-side I’ve ever seen!
 As shown in the photo on the left, Nationals feature sand-blasted, typically Hawaiian scenes on the rear of their metal bodies.
 The next photo provides a wonderful view of Mustard’s back-side (Chris doesn’t look bad either!).